miromannino/miro-windows-manager/README.md

 With this script you will be able to move windows around your screen by using your keyboard!

-Windows can be resized to full-screen or resized in halves or in corners using your keyboard.
+Windows can be resized to full-screen, resized in halves or in corners or moved to other screens in case of multiple monitors using your keyboard.

 This can all be done by using a special (i.e. hyper) key in your keyboard and arrows.
 Other projects instead move windows in halves using arrows, and in corners using other counterintuitive shortcuts, like letters, which makes things confusing.